-In Yukon your right to access information is governed by two laws.
+In the Yukon, your right to access information is governed by two laws.

-Public bodies include departments of the Yukon Government, Yukon Housing Corp., Yukon Lottery Corp., Yukon Liquor Corp., Yukon University, Yukon Energy Corp., Workers Compensation Health and Safety Board, Yukon Hospital Corp., as well as many boards, commissions and statutory bodies established as an agent of government.
+Public bodies include departments of the Yukon government, Yukon Housing Corp., Yukon Lottery Corp., Yukon Liquor Corp., Yukon University, Yukon Energy Corp., Yukon Workers' Compensation Health and Safety Board, Yukon Hospital Corp., as well as many boards, commissions and statutory bodies established as an agent of government.
 You can consult Schedule 1 of the Access to Information and Protection of Privacy Regulation for a complete list of prescribed public bodies.

-The following are not considered public bodies: a court, a judge, the office of a member of the Legislative Assembly, and officers of the Legislative Assembly.
+The following are not considered public bodies: a court, a judge, the office of a member of the Yukon Legislative Assembly, and officers of the Yukon Legislative Assembly.

 Health Information Privacy and Management Act (HIPMA) gives an individual a right to access to their own personal health information held by custodians subject to certain limited exceptions.

-Custodians include operators of health care facilities and hospitals, the Yukon Government Department of Health and Social Services, the Child Development Centre, and most health care providers such as physicians, chiropractors, dentists and related professionals, optometrists, physiotherapists, psychologists, pharmacists, nurses, occupational therapists, midwives, naturopaths and speech pathologists.
+Custodians include operators of health care facilities and hospitals, the Government of Yukon Department of Health and Social Services, the Child Development Centre, and most health care providers such as physicians, chiropractors, dentists and related professionals, optometrists, physiotherapists, psychologists, pharmacists, nurses, occupational therapists, midwives, naturopaths and speech pathologists.

-Both ATIPP and HIPMA set out rules that public bodies and custodians must follow when an individual makes a request for access to information.
+Both ATIPPA and HIPMA set out rules that public bodies and custodians must follow when an individual makes a request for access to information.

-Access to Information and Protection of Privacy Act (ATIPP)
+Access to Information and Protection of Privacy Act (ATIPPA)

 Can I access my personal information or other information in records held by public bodies?